kraiz/django-crontab/README.md

         python manage.py crontab remove

 # config
-there are a bunch of setting vars to customize behavior. each of this comes with default values that should properly fit.
+there are a bunch of setting vars to customize behavior. each of this comes with default values that should properly fit. if not, feel free to overwrite.

 * CRONJOBS
   * list of tuples with cron timing and the python module path to the method